elisiojsj/Reference-Materials/README.md

 A quick guide, based on examples, on some important functions of various probability distributions.

 **[Pandas Tutorial](https://github.com/elisiojsj/Reference-Materials/blob/master/Pandas-dataframe-tutorial.ipynb)**
-Pandas usage example step-by-step to guide a newcomer to its amazing potentials.
+Pandas usage examples step-by-step for reference purposes.

 **[Sampling Distributions](https://github.com/elisiojsj/Reference-Materials/blob/master/Sampling_distributions.ipynb)**
 How to sample distributions on Python using numpy and seaborn.